anamitra-tech/ML-Projects/Customer Churn Buisness Level PROJECT/README.md

 > The best model is the one that aligns with the **cost structure of the problem**.

 - XGBoost → precision-oriented, high confidence
 - Random Forest → recall-oriented, robust to imbalance

 For churn prevention:
 - Recall dominates
 - Random Forest aligns better

+---

 ## 🚀 What This Demonstrates
 - Understanding of **model fundamentals**
 - Correct metric selection for imbalanced data
+- **Awareness and prevention of data leakage through fold-wise preprocessing**
 - Business-aligned ML decision making
 - Ability to challenge “model hype” with evidence

 📌 *Model choice driven by reasoning, not reputation.*